alexk99/the_router/conf_options2.md

 ### ipoe_dhcpv6_ia_pd

-Setup the IA_PD for DHCPv6 server.
+An integer sysctl variable that controls IA_PD option's behavior of the DHCPv6 server for IPv6oE subscribers.

 Valid values are: